 ‘God is pleased with a sacrifice that comes from true love and obedience.
 God’s perfect moral nature demands that the penalty for sin be death.
 Under the old covenant, a person could offer an animal to God as a substitute for himself, symbolizing the person’s faith in the merciful, forgiving God.
 But, the people were offering sacrifices as part of their worship ritual and forgetting their significance!
 The very act of sacrifice showed that they had once agreed to follow God wholeheartedly.
 But at this time their hearts were not in it, so their sacrifices were not pleasing to God, and thus were worthless.
 We may fall into the same pattern when we participate in religious activities, tithe, or attend church out of habit or conformity rather than out of heartfelt love and obedience.
 God wants righteousness, not empty ritual.’
 (HBA)

-Psa 50:15 and call upon me in the day of trouble; I will deliver you, and you will honor me.”
+I will deliver you, and you will honor me!”

 The wicked are unworthy even to utter the words of Gods law.
 Their hypocrisy is exposed by illustrations from sins against the seventh, eighth, and ninth commandments.

-These things you have done and I kept silent – there was no speedy judgement upon the sinner; there was no thunder of threatening, and no bolt of punishment.
+When you did these things, I was silent – there was no speedy judgement upon the sinner; there was no thunder of threatening, and no bolt of punishment.
 But God’s silence should not be interpreted as ignorance, still less of benign approval.
 God is present at every moment, and observes every action.
 He never slumbers.
 He may seem to wink at things, but he never closes his eyes.
 God cannot be deceived, as we can.

 ‘Today, vast stress is laid on the thought that God is personal, but this truth is so stated as to leave the impression that God is a person of the same sort as we are-weak, inadequate, ineffective, a little pathetic.
 But this is not the God of the Bible!
 Our personal life is a finite thing: it is limited in every direction, in space, in time, in knowledge, in power.
 But God is not so limited.
 He is eternal, infinite and almighty.
 He has us in his hands; we never have him in ours.
 Like us, he is personal; but unlike us, he is great.
 In all its constant stress on the reality of God’s personal concern for his people, and on the gentleness, tenderness, sympathy, patience and yearning compassion that he shows toward them, the Bible never lets us lose sight of his majesty and his unlimited dominion over all his creatures.’
 (Packer, Knowing God)